qgis/QGIS-Documentation/source/user_manual/grass_integration/grass_integration.rst

 The :guilabel:`Settings` tab allows you to set the snapping in screen pixels.
 The threshold defines at what distance new points or line ends are snapped to existing nodes.
 This helps to prevent gaps or dangles between boundaries.
 The default is set to 10 pixels.

 .. _figure_grass_digitizing_3:

+.. only:: html

+   **Figure GRASS digitizing 3:**

 .. figure:: /static/user_manual/grass_integration/grass_digitizing_settings.png
    :align: center
    :width: 30em

-   Figure GRASS digitizing 3: GRASS Digitizing Settings Tab
+   GRASS Digitizing Settings Tab

 **Symbology Tab**